 - xRP = VIRP

-- If the UE is configured with Pre-MG, an SSB is only considered to be overlapped by the Pre-MG if the Pre-MG is activated.

-- When concurrent gaps are configured, an SSB or an SMTC occasion is not considered to be overlapped by a gap occasion if the gap occasion is dropped according to clause 9.1.8.
+- When concurrent gaps or concurrent measurement gap(s) with Pre-MG(s) or concurrent measurement gap(s) with NCSG measurement gap(s) are configured, an SSB or an SMTC occasion is not considered to be overlapped by a gap occasion if the gap occasion is dropped according to clause 9.1.8.

 If the high layer in TS 38.331 [2] signaling of smtc2 is configured, TSMTCperiod corresponds to the value of higher layer parameter smtc2; Otherwise TSMTCperiod corresponds to the value of higher layer parameter smtc1.